Slugging skincare: experts share what you need to know about the trend

 The verdict

-Although slugging might be beneficial for clients suffering from dry and dehydrated skin, people with acne-prone skin should steer clear.
+Although slugging might be beneficial for clients suffering from dry and dehydrated skin, people with acne-prone skin should steer clear and those with sensitive skin should be cautious.

 Dr Cunningham says, “As with all trends in skincare, slugging is not personalised and you need to know if it is right for you.
 For many skin types, slugging is likely not a good idea.”